Ph.D., Northwestern University, 1995

 Office: CMU 145

-Leah Ceccarelli, Professor and Associate Chair, is a rhetorical critic and theorist.
+Leah Ceccarelli, Professor, is a rhetorical critic and theorist.
 Her research focuses on interdisciplinary and public discourse about science.
 She also explores metacritical issues surrounding rhetorical inquiry as a mode of research.
 She teaches undergraduate and graduate courses in American Public Address, Public Debate, Rhetorical Criticism, Classical Rhetoric, and Rhetoric of Science.
-She helps coordinate the UW Science Studies Network.
-She serves on the editorial boards of Rhetoric & Public Affairs and Philosophy & Rhetoric is Vice Chair of the Public Address Division of the National Communication Association, serves on the Publications Committee of the Western States Communication Association, and is Co-Editor of Transdisciplinary Rhetoric (a book series sponsored by the Rhetoric Society of America and Penn State University Press).
+She directs the UW Science, Technology, and Society Studies Graduate Certificate program.
+She serves on the editorial boards of Rhetoric & Public Affairs and Philosophy & Rhetoric, is Chair of the Public Address Division of the National Communication Association, and is Co-Editor of Transdisciplinary Rhetoric (a book series sponsored by the Rhetoric Society of America and Penn State University Press).

-Ceccarelli, L. On the Frontier of Science: An American Rhetoric of Exploration and Exploitation (Michigan State UP).
+Ceccarelli, L. On the Frontier of Science: An American Rhetoric of Exploration and Exploitation (Michigan State UP, 2013).[Winner of the National Communication Association Public Address Division’s Marie Hochmuth Nichols Award for best book, 2014.]

 Ceccarelli, L. (2013).
 “Controversy Over Manufactured Scientific Controversy: A Rejoinder to Fuller,” Rhetoric & Public Affairs, 761-66.